fransr/unpack-burp/README.md

 # unpack-burp

 This is a small tool created by [Frans Rosén](https://twitter.com/fransrosen).
-Used to unpack base64:ed "Save items"-content from Burp.
+For unpacking base64:ed "Save items"-content from Burp.

 This allows you to extract certain parts of the requests which allows you do to things like: